jamboree/cout/_posts/2014-07-25-lambda-overloading-and-recursive.md

 };
 {% endhighlight %}

+That's it.

 So far I've shown you how to make a recursive lambda and how to overload them, what next?
 Well, let's combine the two :)

 ### Recursive and Overloaded Lambda

 Recursive template function calls are often not really recursive, actually different functions are called, they just happened to have the same name, at least to the programmer.
 And usually, we need to deal with the special cases by overloading the function.
-Combing both tricks makes generic lambda as useful as normal function template.
+Combing both tricks makes generic lambda more powerful.

 Let's write a helper function that ties them up:
 {% highlight c++ %}